 More information is available at the government’s Childcare Choices website.

-Think carefully about your options before deciding – for example, some parents may benefit more from tax credits than if they switched to tax free childcare – it depends on your individual circumstances as to what will be best for your family.
+Think carefully about your options before deciding what is best for you – for example, some parents may find they benefit more from being able to use tax credits than they would if they switched to tax free childcare – it depends on your individual circumstances as to what will be best for you and your family.

 We only send emails once a month and won't pass your details to anyone else.
 You can unsubscribe at any time.